-If you are dreaming of a European adventure with the kids, then there is no better place to start than Amsterdam.
+Dreaming of a European adventure with the kids?
+There is no better place to start than Amsterdam.
 With its easy-to-manage size and bike-friendly streets, this international city is buzzing with unique kid-friendly activities everyone will love, all with a side of pancakes.
-Scroll below to see all of our must-dos when you visit Amsterdam with the kids.
+Scroll below to see all of the must-do activities when you visit Amsterdam with the kids.

 Amsterdam is laid out in a half circle—the Ij River (the Dutch word for water) is on one side, while 165 canals and 1281 bridges cut through the 13th-century city on the other.